-Maybe you feel it when you first get out of bed in the morning.
-Or it gets progressively worse as the day goes on.
-It might even be keeping you up at night.
+Maybe you feel it when you get out of bed in the morning.
+It might get progressively worse as the day goes on.
+It may even be sparked by a certain movement.

-At some point in our lives, we all experience the soreness and discomfort associated with muscle pain, and since it doesn’t usually go away on its own, you have to do something about it.
+We’ve all likely felt it at some point in our lives.
+The pain and discomfort associated with an overused, misused, or underused muscle can put a real damper on your day.
+And since a sore muscle usually doesn’t go away on its own, you have to do something about it.

 Table of Contents

-- 3 Ways a Chiropractor Helps With Muscle Pain
+- Can a Chiropractor Help With Muscle Pain?

-- How Massage Therapy and Acupuncture Can Also Help With Muscle Pain
+- 8 Ways a Chiropractor Can Help With Muscle Pain

-Some muscle pain is temporary, like the healing of muscle tissue after a strenuous workout, while some pain may be more severe and permanent.
+While some muscle pain is temporary, like the healing of muscle tissue after a difficult workout, other types of muscle pain may be more severe and have permanent effects.

 #1: Postural Issues